pivorodrigues/devopstips/devops-essentials.md

   - **Self-Service** - Orchestration can be used to offer resources to customers in a self-service fashion.

   - **Granular insight into resource usage** - Orchestration tools give greater insight into how many resources are being used by what software, services or customers.

+#

+**Monitoring**

+- _What is Monitoring?_

+  - **Monitoring:** The collection and presentation of data about the performance and stability of services and infrastructure.

+  - Monitoring tools collect data over things such as:

+    - Usage of memory

+    - cpu

+    - disk i/o

+    - Other resources over time

+    - Application logs

+    - Network traffic

+    - etc.

+  - The collected data is presented in various forms, such as charts and graphs, or in the form of real-time notifications about problems.

+- _What does Monitoring look like?_

+  - **Real-time notifications:**

+    - Performance on the website is beginning to slow down

+    - A monitoring tool detects that response times are growing

+    - An administrator is immediately notified and is able to intervene before downtime occurs

+  - **Postmortem analysis:**

+    - Something went wrong in production last night

+    - It´s working now, but we don´t know what caused it

+    - Luckily, monitoring tools collected a lot of data during the outage

+    - With that data, developers and operations engineers are able to determine the root cause (a poorly performing SQL query) and fix it

+- _Why do Monitoring?_

+  - **Fast Recovery** - The sooner a problem is detected, the sooner it can be fixed.
+You want to know about a problem before your customer does!

+  - **Better root cause analysis** - The more data you have, the easier is it to determine the root cause of a problem.

+  - **Visibility across teams** - Good monitoring tools give useful data to both developers and operations people about the performance of code in production.

+  - **Automated response** - Monitoring data can be used alongside orchestration to provide automated responses to events, such as automated recovery from failures.